Mark-Pasq/M_Pasquantonio_COMP490_Project1/README.md

 # I started of pretty well and was able to get the data and set up a table, but had difficulties getting
 # the data into the table so it could be manipulated.

+# I was finally able to import the data and create some tests to see if things were working, but testing
+# continues to be a struggle for me.